One Model, Any Conjunctive Query: Graph Neural Networks for Answering Queries over Incomplete Knowledge Graphs: Query answering on incomplete KGs

 \subsection{Query Answer Classification \& Query Answer Retrieval}

-To~address these limitations, we propose two new query answering tasks designed to provide more targeted responses while ensuring scalability for more complex logical queries.
+In this section, we propose two new query answering tasks designed to provide more targeted responses to complex logical queries, while avoiding the complexity incurred by answer enumeration.

 \emph{Query answer classification} reflects real-world scenarios where users seek to verify the correctness of~a~specific answer rather than navigating through a ranked list of possibilities.
-It better captures the nature of many real-world queries, aligning the model’s output with the user’s intent:
+It better captures the~nature of many real-world queries, aligning the model’s output with the user’s intent: \:\\ \begin{mdframed}[style=MyFrame] \textsc{Query Answer Classification (QAC)}